brefphp/bref/docs/deploy.md

 ### Stacks

 Everything is deployed through a **[CloudFormation](https://aws.amazon.com/cloudformation/) stack**.
-A stack is nothing more than a bunch of things that compose an application:
+A stack defines AWS resources to be created on your account.
+An AWS resource on CloudFormation can be anything, such as:

-- lambda functions
+- Lambda Functions
 - S3 buckets
+- RDS
+- DynamoDB
+- VPC
+- Load Balancer
-- databases
+- API Gateway

-Stacks make it easy to group those resources together: the whole stack is updated at once on deployments, and if you delete the stack all the resources inside are deleted together too.
-Clean and simple.

-All of this is great except CloudFormation configuration is complex.
-This is where SAM helps.
+Stacks provides an unified way to manage AWS resources.
+When a stack is first created, all of it's resources definitions are created.
+You may add additional resources later, remove existing resources or update them.
+You may also remove all resources at once by removing the entire stack.

+CloudFormation primary goal is to provide one unified structure to provision any AWS resource on your account.
+SAM on the other hand is a wraper around CloudFormation dedicated to facilitating a Lambda function deployment.

 ### SAM

 SAM offers a simpler configuration format.
 This is what you are using if you use Bref (the `template.yaml` file).

-The deployment process with SAM works like this:
+The deployment process with SAM is divided into three steps:

-- upload the application code to a S3 bucket
+- Upload the application code to a S3 bucket
-- generate a temporary CloudFormation config (YAML file) that references the uploaded code
+- Generate a CloudFormation Changeset (YAML file) that references the uploaded code
-- deploy the CloudFormation stack
+- Deploy the CloudFormation stack

 ## Deploying with SAM